romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is essential for correctly defining the syntax of jobs in a GitHub Actions workflow file?
+Q: What is essential for correctly defining the syntax of jobs in a GitHub Actions workflow file?
 <details><summary>Show the answer</summary><p>

 - **Jobs should be defined under the jobs key, with proper indentation and structure to ensure correct parsing and execution**